Mercy For Animals

 I will never forget their screams.
 The horrific animal abuse I witnessed while working undercover at a pig factory farm owned by The Maschhoffs—one of the largest U.S. pork producers and a supplier to Hormel Foods—will haunt me for the rest of my life.
 Workers kicked, hit, and beat piglets with gas cans.
 They chopped off their tails and ripped out their testicles while these baby animals squealed in agony.
 No pain relief was ever provided.
 Their mothers had it just as bad.
 Unable to turn around or even lie down comfortably, mother pigs spend nearly their entire lives crammed inside tiny, filthy gestation crates.
 It was heartbreaking to see these incredibly intelligent and social animals become so frustrated by extreme confinement that they repeatedly bit the bars of their tiny cages—a sign of serious mental collapse.
 Gestation crates are so inhumane they have been banned in 10 U.S. states, Canada, and the entire European Union.
 Nearly all major food companies, including McDonald’s and Burger King, have demanded their suppliers do away with these cruel crates.
 Even major pork producers like Smithfield have committed to phasing out gestation crates at their company-owned and contract farms.
 In addition to eliminating gestation crates, Walmart and Nestlé—two of the largest companies in the entire world—have committed to ending the agonizing mutilation of animals in their supply chains by prohibiting cruel practices like tail docking and castration without pain relief.
 But Hormel continues to allow these blatant forms of animal abuse by their contract suppliers.
 Because of caring people like you who sign petitions like this and use their voices to speak up for the voiceless, we have already seen some of the biggest companies in North America make important animal welfare changes that significantly reduce the suffering of millions of animals.
 Please, take a moment to sign my petition calling on Hormel to stop torturing animals and adopt meaningful animal welfare requirements to end the worst forms of animal abuse in its supply chain.
 Thank you.
 “Danielle” Undercover Investigator

-Little Caesars: Stop Using Eggs From Animals Crammed in Cruel Cages Little Caesars is a leader among North America’s top restaurant chains.
-But Little Caesars is no leader among the growing number of companies rejecting cruel cages for egg-laying hens.
-Today’s egg factory farms subject millions of hens to unspeakable cruelty and neglect.
-Hens used for eggs are crammed into wire cages so small the birds can’t walk, spread their wings, or engage in other natural behaviours.
+Times Supermarkets is one of the leading independent grocers.
+But it’s no leader among the growing number of companies rejecting cruel cages for egg-laying hens.
+Today’s egg factory farms subject millions of birds to unspeakable cruelty and neglect.
+Hens used for eggs are crammed into wire cages so small the birds can’t walk, spread their wings, or engage in other natural behaviors.
 Many birds become trapped and painfully mangled in cage wire or under feed trays.
-Without assistance, they sadly suffer and die.
+Without assistance, they suffer and die.
 Dead hens are forgotten and left to rot alongside birds still laying eggs for human consumption.
-Hundreds of major food companies, including McDonald’s, Boston Pizza, Burger King, Panago Pizza, Subway, Panera Bread, Starbucks, Pizza Delight, TGI Friday’s, Wendy’s, Quiznos, and Pizza Pizza, have already made public commitments to eliminating battery cages from their supply chains in both Canada and the United States.
-It’s high time Little Caesars listened to its consumers and adopted a cage-free policy for all eggs used in its meals.
-Please sign this petition asking Little Caesars to stop cramming birds into cruel cages and to set a firm deadline for going 100 percent cage-free for all eggs used in its meals.
+Other industry leaders, including Walmart, Costco, and Albertsons, have already publicly committed to eliminating battery cages.
+It’s high time Times Supermarkets listened to its customers and adopted a cage-free policy for all eggs sold in its stores.
+Please sign this petition asking Times Supermarkets to stop selling eggs from birds crammed in cruel cages and to set a firm deadline for going cage-free for all eggs sold in its stores.
 The animals need your voice!